Waxing is the most common hair-removal method, especially for its multiple benefits.

 That depends on the area that you want to treat:

 –Hot wax is used in sensitive areas, where the skin is thinner.
 These areas have to be treated with extra care and attention in order to avoid skin damage.
-Sometimes, for underarms, upper lip, eyebrows and intimate waxing you will a special hot waxing.
+We’d usually use this type of wax on underarms, upper lip, eyebrows and when doing intimate waxing.

 Hot wax comes in many shapes and forms, from beads to cubes.
 When heat is applied to it, it becomes the consistency of thick honey.
 When applied, it dries and the wax is then flicked up at the corner and removed.
 It’s gentler, completely safe and also less painful in these sensitive areas.